-The Russian coup attempt to dislodge Gorbachev was stopped by Ham Radio.
+Ham Radio stopped the Russian coup attempt to dislodge Gorbachev.
 The Russian Hams that I had just met while in Russia with my wife were the ones that got the communication out to the army.
 The army showed up and put a stop to the coup.
 I am the person who wrote the follow up mentioned.

 I wrote about my knowledge of this on the Gary North forum.
 That forum is for those interested in libertarian ideas and the free market.
 I have been a member for around 10 years and have profited greatly.

 On the Failure of the Communist Coup in the USSR in Mid-August 1991

 Anthony Easton offered insights on the coup here: https://www.garynorth.com/public/17558.cfm

 There was a follow-up by a site member on a forum.

 August 1991 Coup attempt “The failed coup against Gorbachev occurred on August 18, 1991.”
 My wife and I were returning from a couple of months in Eastern Europe, mostly in Russia.
 Our hosts were Ham Radio operators that had invited me to tour Russia.
 My call sign was well-known worldwide, and that is why it happened.
 We later learned how the Coup was stopped.
 Our Russian Ham Radio friends just happened to have a Ham Radio station in the building where Gorbachev was located.
 The telephone and power lines had been cut to stop the military from learning of the Coup.
 One of our Ham friends was able to get a message out that quickly got to the military.
 They showed up and stopped the Coup.